yasutoishii/helper_genetics/README.md

   This script generates a input file for [migrate-n](https://peterbeerli.com/migrate-html5/) from a nexus file.
   It assume that all locus are unlinked.

+- **MIGseq_qc.sh**
+  Trim adaptors and filtering by quality to assembly a MIGseq library.
+  Modify parameter values (the details of variables are written in the script).
+  For assembly with stacks, the length of filtered reads are the same; otherwise, stacks may raise an error.
+  The length is specified by `OUTPUT_LEN`.
+  In my experience, when I shortened the reads, I got more reads and loci; `OUTPUT_LEN`=100 may be good even if you have 150PE reads.
+  Note that `N_THREADS` should be set as you like (default: 15).

 # Brief usages
 - **migrateFromNexus.py**
   ```bash